parthiv-dev/decentralised-trading-platform/README.md

    * **#2**: `0x3C44CdDdB6a900fa2b585dd299e03d12FA4293BC`
      **Private Key:** `0x5de4111afa1a4b94908f83103eb1f1706367c2e68ca870fc3fb9a804cdab365a`

+NEW: MetaMaks will now be connected to your local blockchain "Hardhat Local" with "PokeCoin" as your crypto currentcy.

-MetaMask in both profiles is now connected to your local blockchain with test ETH.
+OLD IGNORE: MetaMask in both profiles is now connected to your local blockchain with test PokeCoin. (@MATTEO What do mean by both profiles?
+What do you mean by test ETH?)

 ---

 ### 5. Tests (Optional)

+NEW: In a new termninal, in the **project root**, run the contract tests:

-Back in the **project root**, run the contract tests:
+OLD IGNORE (@MATTEO): Back in the **project root**, run the contract tests:

 ```bash
 npx hardhat test